thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

 {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_samplerectestingrow" type="png" caption="This video is the Consuming Passions Chips Recipe \| Belgian Style." %}

-You can click the video to launch the media playback screen directly.
+To watch the video, you can click the video to launch it directly.
 Or you can click the **menu** button on your remote to launch a context menu in the lower-right corner of Fire TV.
 The context menu gives you the option to either watch the video or open the app.

 All videos have the same priority in the recommendation settings, so their order in the recommendations row will be somewhat random.